linode/docs/docs/products/compute/compute-instances/guides/metadata/index.md

 ### Run the `cloud-init` Command

-The `cloud-init` command-line tool can be run to gather more information or perform certain actions.
+The `cloud-init` command-line tool can be used to gather more information or perform certain actions.
 Here are some commands you can utilize to help troubleshoot cloud-init.

 - `cloud-init status --long`: This provides information about the status of cloud-init.
 You will notice different output depending on if it is actively running or if has run in the past.
 See [cloud-init status](https://cloudinit.readthedocs.io/en/latest/reference/cli.html#status).
 - `cloud-init query v1` and `cloud-init query userdata`: This outputs either the instance data or the user data provided by the Metadata service.
 Other metadata is also exposed by entering a different query key.
 See [cloud-init query](https://cloudinit.readthedocs.io/en/latest/reference/cli.html#query).